Richard Jordan: Career

 Jordan told the friends he made early in his career that he took the stage name Richard because he wanted to avoid being confused with another actor named Robert Jordan.
 He continued to be known as Bob to those friends.

 In 1961, Jordan appeared on Broadway with Art Carney and Elizabeth Ashley in Take Her, She's Mine.
 He also began working in television productions, appearing in episodes of The Defenders, Naked City, Ben Casey, Empire, and The Wide Country.
 He performed with Joseph Papp's Public Theater in productions of Shakespeare's plays, such as The Tempest, The Merchant of Venice and As You Like It.
 In 1966, Jordan returned to Broadway, at the Morosco Theatre appearing in Generation with Henry Fonda.

 In 1970, Jordan made his film debut in Lawman (1971), and Valdez Is Coming (1971), with Burt Lancaster, and appeared opposite Robert Mitchum twice: in The Friends of Eddie Coyle (1973), as the informant-Coyle's handler, a pragmatic U.S. Treasury agent; and in The Yakuza (1975), as the bodyguard of Mitchum's friend, George Tanner.
 He played a host of villains and mixed good guy-villains in films such as the western Rooster Cogburn (1975), sci-fi adventure Logan's Run (1976), and the Woody Allen-directed drama Interiors (1978).
 He played the father of his own daughter, Nina in Old Boyfriends (1979), alongside Talia Shire.

 While his film career developed, Jordan continued performing on the stage, joining Ralph Waite in the L.A.
 Actors' Theatre.
 He wrote, directed, and performed in plays such as Venus of Menschen Falls (1978).
 In 1976, Jordan earned a Golden Globe award for his role as Joseph Armagh, an Irish immigrant who fights his way to power and wealth in Captains and the Kings.

 In the 1980s, Jordan performed in a number of feature films, such as Raise the Titanic (1980), Flash of Green (1984), Dune (1984), The Mean Season (1985), and The Secret of My Success (1987).
 He co-starred in an acclaimed television production of The Bunker (1981), playing Albert Speer to Anthony Hopkins's Adolf Hitler.
-In 10 episodes of the television series The Equalizer (1987–1988), he played the lead role while series star Edward Woodward recovered from a heart attack.
+In 10 episodes of the television series The Equalizer (1987–1988), he played the lead role of Harley Gage while series star Edward Woodward recovered from a heart attack.

 On stage, Jordan won an Obie award for his appearance in New York in the Czech playwright Václav Havel's A Private View (1983), and an L.A.
 Drama Critics' Award for directing Largo Desolato (1987), another Havel play.
 Jordan played Romero's friend, Father Rutilio Grande in Romero (1989).